 You can find my CV here.

-Cross-sectional identification combining heterogeneous exposure to an aggregate shock with time fixed effects has become an important tool to estimate cross-sectional elasticities of macro importance, such as cross-sectional fiscal multipliers.
-In this paper, I (i) show that identification fails when heterogeneous exposure to the aggregate shock is correlated with exposure to other aggregate variables that respond in general equilibrium, (ii) develop a test for the failure of identification, and (iii) propose a new decomposition method that leverages both cross-sectional and time-series variation to identify cross-sectional elasticities, free of general equilibrium effects.
-I apply the method to estimate cross-sectional fiscal multipliers in the U.S. and find that accounting for general equilibrium effects operating through monetary policy reduces the estimated two-year multiplier by an order of magnitude.
-This result challenges the assumption that time fixed effects are sufficient to yield U.S. cross-sectional multipliers invariant to monetary policy responses.
+Cross-sectional designs that exploit heterogeneous exposure to aggregate shocks while controlling for time fixed effects are widely used to estimate elasticities of macroeconomic importance, such as cross-sectional fiscal multipliers.
+I show that these designs fail to identify partial-equilibrium elasticities when exposure to the shock of interest is correlated with exposure to other aggregate variables that move in general equilibrium.
+I develop a test for this identification failure and propose a new decomposition method that leverages both cross-sectional and time-series variation to recover elasticities purged of general-equilibrium effects.
+Applying the method to estimate US cross-sectional fiscal multipliers, I find that accounting for the general equilibrium effects operating through monetary policy reduces the estimated two-year multiplier by an order of magnitude.
+This result shows that monetary policy can bias cross-sectional fiscal multiplier estimates and demonstrates the need for cross-sectional identification strategies that account for heterogeneity in responses to general-equilibrium forces.

 In the past two decades, more than 30 countries have implemented tax amnesty policies to encourage the declaration and repatriation of hidden assets, with the goal of increasing government tax revenues.
 While previous literature has focused primarily on the fiscal impact, this paper studies a new channel: the potential expansion of the financial sector resulting from these policies.
 We examine the macroeconomic effects of Argentina's 2016 Tax Amnesty, one of the largest programs for disclosing hidden assets, through the financial channel.
 This amnesty led to an influx of savings into domestic banks, primarily in dollars, equivalent to 1.4% of GDP.
 We leverage the heterogeneous exposure of banks and firms to this amnesty-induced financial shock to identify bank responses and spillovers to firms in the private sector.
 We find that more exposed banks significantly increased their lending compared to less exposed ones.
 Firms connected to banks with higher exposure experienced increased borrowing, along with a boost in imports of intermediate inputs, exports, and employment.
 Our findings reveal that tax amnesty policies can stimulate economic growth by expanding the financial sector, demonstrating effects beyond their direct fiscal impact.
 These results are particularly relevant for countries with underdeveloped financial systems, where the potential for growth through improved access to capital is significant.